The Best of John Fahey, Vol. 2: 1964–1983: Reception

-Music critic Thom Jurek of Allmusic praised the album, "This is, in some ways, better than the original best-of, because it comes from the heart of a fan as well as the vision of a master musician."
-From his review for All About Jazz, critic Charlie B. Dahan called it "...nothing more than a guitarist and his instrument communicating stories of love, passion, humor and despair with flesh and blood; wood and wire.
+Music critic Thom Jurek of AllMusic praised the album, "This is, in some ways, better than the original best-of, because it comes from the heart of a fan as well as the vision of a master musician."
+All About Jazz critic Charlie B. Dahan called it "nothing more than a guitarist and his instrument communicating stories of love, passion, humor and despair with flesh and blood; wood and wire.
 It is music at its most basic, yet most complicated."
 Both praised the song selection and liner notes by producer Henry Kaiser.

 Track listing

 All songs by John Fahey unless otherwise noted.